 - Plaques are caused by skin cells building up prematurely at the surface due to accelerated skin regeneration.
 “One of the cytokines produced by activated Th17 cells, IL-17A, is particularly central to the pathophysiology of psoriasis.”

 - IL-17A is a critical cytokine in the pathogenesis of psoriasis.
-Data from late stage clinical trials from drugs that target this receptor (ixekizumab, brodalumab, secukinumab) and their effectiveness add further weight to the evidence.
+Data from late-stage clinical trials from drugs that target this receptor (ixekizumab, brodalumab, secukinumab) and their effectiveness add further weight to the evidence.

-- Further studies will be needed to ascertain more precisely the role of IL-17 and Th17 cells to ensure safety and better understand risks of the class of IL17 inhibitors.
+- Further studies will be needed to ascertain more precisely the role of IL-17 and Th17 cells to ensure safety and better understand the risks of the class of IL17 inhibitors.

 - The clinical data suggest high levels of skin clearance for ixekizumab.

-- There is reason to be hopeful about research and development into this angle of treatment for psoriasis patients and dermatologists.
+- There is a reason to be hopeful about research and development into this angle of treatment for psoriasis patients and dermatologists.

 1WHO Report on Psoriasis: http://apps.who.int/iris/bitstream/10665/204417/1/9789241565189_eng.pdf